CyEMI/slsf_randgen/Readme.md

 ### CyFuzz: A Differential Testing Framework for Cyber-Physical Systems Development Environments

-SLforge is developed extending CyFuzz's code base, which is still availale in the `cyfuzz-experiments` branch.
+SLforge was developed extending CyFuzz's code base, which is still availale in the `cyfuzz-experiments` branch.

 #### SLforge Acknowledgement (Kept as-is from the SLforge project's Readme.md)